Skip to main content

 • Explain the benefits of Integration Procedures.

-So what exactly are OmniStudio Integration Procedures?
-They are applications used to read and write data from Salesforce and from external systems.
-An Integration Procedure can be called from an OmniStudio component such as an OmniScript or FlexCard, an API, or even from an Apex method.
+Omnistudio Integration Procedures are applications used to read and write data from Salesforce and from external systems.
+An Integration Procedure can be called from an Omnistudio component such as an Omniscript or Flexcard, an API, or even from an Apex method.

-• Declarative: Use drag-and-drop elements in the Integration Procedure Designer to build the process structure.
+• Declarative: Use drag-and-drop elements in the Integration Procedure Designer in Omnistudio for Managed Packages to build the process structure.

-• Server-side processing: This enables faster performance, because the server, in most cases, is faster than the client at processing data.
+• Server-side processing: This enables faster performance, because the server is usually faster than the client at processing data.

 • Multiple actions in a single server call: This prevents round trips to the server.
 Minimizing client/server calls is beneficial, as more round trips mean slower performance.

 More simply, Integration Procedures are a way to get, save, and manipulate data behind the scenes.
-They’re especially useful in the following scenarios.
+They’re especially useful when:

-• You need to access and transform data from third-party sources.
+• You must access and transform data from third-party sources.

 • No user interaction is required.